Compare Business Insurance in New Zealand

 What is Business Insurance in New Zealand?

 Business insurance protects your company against financial losses from unexpected events including property damage, liability claims, professional errors, theft, and business interruption.
-For New Zealand's 550,000+ businesses, comprehensive insurance provides essential protection against risks that could otherwise result in business failure.
+For NZ small and medium businesses (see Stats NZ business demography for current counts), comprehensive insurance provides essential protection against risks that could otherwise result in business failure.

 Without adequate insurance, a single liability claim, fire, or professional negligence lawsuit could bankrupt your business.
 Public liability claims in NZ can reach millions of dollars.
-Professional indemnity claims for consultants and advisers average $50,000-$500,000.
+Professional indemnity claims for consultants and advisers can be substantial.
 Business interruption from fire or natural disasters can cost months of lost income.
 Business insurance ensures you can survive these potentially devastating events and continue operating.

 Types of Business Insurance